 At a time when so many women in Hollywood are coming together, it’s unfortunate to see these actresses feuding.
 All this is doing is further dividing new and old fans from a series that’s centered around sisterhood and women coming together to help the greater good.
 But both women have valid points.

 Given that neither Combs nor her co-stars — Alyssa Milano, Rose McGowan, and Shannen Doherty — were invited to be a part of the reboot in some capacity, it does insinuate that they were “too old” for the fresh, new incarnation of Charmed, which features significantly younger actresses.
 This adds to the argument that Hollywood has significantly less roles for women over 40.
-Though on the flip side, Jeffrey is right when she says that the reboot will be a major win for Latinx women of color — who held only 5.8% of speaking roles in TV and film, a 2016 study found.
+Though on the flip side, Jeffrey is right when she says that the reboot will be a major win for Latinx women of colour — who held only 5.8% of speaking roles in TV and film, a 2016 study found.

-Overall, the problem isn’t the Charmed reboot itself, but rather what it symbolizes: the choice Hollywood makes between age and diversity — both things that hurt actresses on all sides in the end.
+Overall, the problem isn’t the Charmed reboot itself, but rather what it symbolises: the choice Hollywood makes between age and diversity — both things that hurt actresses on all sides in the end.
 But until that issue is resolved, hopefully both sides of this beloved witchy series can come together if no more than for the fans.